Free Process Map Templates & How to Use them

 Step 5: Validate with stakeholders

 Review the draft map with team members and decision-makers.
-Ask for their feedback to clear up any confusing steps and ensure everyone understands the workflow.
+Ask for their feedback to clear up confusion and ensure everyone understands the workflow.

 Step 6: Analyze and refine